lmendiboure/5G-Course/5G-Architecture/README.md

 To do so, we will use a new app: the WebUI.

-To do so, go within the `open5gs/webui` forlder and run `npm run dev`.
+To do so, within the Core VM, go within the `open5gs/webui` folder and run `npm run dev`.

-Then, within a browser, connect to `127.0.0.1:300` and connect using the `admin:1423` credentials.
+Then, within a browser, access to `127.0.0.1:300` and connect using the `admin:1423` credentials.

 **Q.26** Add this second ue to the list of subscribers of your 5G Core and show that it worked using a screenshot (of this new user connecting to your core network).